jerodvenemafm/getting-started-vuejs/README.md

 npm run serve
 ```

 That's it!
+Open 2 copies of the page to see yourself streaming in both directions.
 For a more detailed setup, please read on.

 > New to video streaming?
 Learn [how LiveSwitch works](https://developer.liveswitch.io/liveswitch-cloud/get-started/intro.html), how it integrates with Single-Page Applications and which protocols it uses.